 The Industrial and Systems Engineering program is concerned with the design, improvement, and installation of integrated systems of people, materials, and equipment; it draws upon specialized knowledge and skill in the mathematical, physical, and social sciences, together with the principles and methods of engineering analysis and design; its goals are specifying, predicting, and evaluating the results to be obtained from such systems.
 Using mathematical models of Industrial Engineering/Operations Research for designing industrial facilities and processes, industrial systems engineers maximize the efficiency and quality of industrial production and minimize the cost.

-Control Instrumentation And Systems Engineering (CISE) Program:
+Control and Instrumentation Systems Engineering (CISE) Program:

 The primary thrust of the Control and Instrumentation Systems Engineering program is to graduate engineers who can carry out modern automation technology of industrial systems existing in all engineering disciplines such as the petro-chemical industry, the steel industry, power systems, and the like, as well as non-industrial systems such as the automation of water supply systems and irrigation systems.
 This program emphasizes the analysis, design, synthesis, and optimization of control systems in order to provide the best means of controlling their dynamic behavior to produce avorable or specified outputs.